Introduction: The long arm of product feedback

 Even with a small number of customers, you can end up with your Customer Success and Support teams fielding a lot of feedback which they don’t know how to handle well or pass onto your product teams.

-Customer feedback is also only one stream of data that informs product decisions - feedback and feature requests from the market and your internal teams also need to be considered:
+Customer feedback is also only one stream of data that informs product decisions - feedback and requests from the market and your internal teams also need to be considered:

 You will also find that information from these different segments will be more relevant to you at different times depending on your current strategic goals.
 By collecting all of this information in one place, you can slice and dice it, just when you need it.
 Perfect.